10up/classifai/README.md

 #### 4. Save a Post/Page/CPT or run WP CLI command to batch classify your content

+### ⚠️  Note: Deprecated Endpoint URLs: `watsonplatform.net`

+IBM Watson endpoint urls with `watsonplatform.net` were deprecated on 26 May 2021.
+The pattern for the new endpoint URLs is `api.{location}.{offering}.watson.cloud.ibm.com`.
+For example, Watson's NLU service offering endpoint will be like: `api.{location}.natural-language-understanding.watson.cloud.ibm.com`

+For more information, see https://cloud.ibm.com/docs/watson?topic=watson-endpoint-change.

 ## Set Up Image Processing (via Microsoft Azure)

 Note that [Computer Vision](https://docs.microsoft.com/en-us/azure/cognitive-services/computer-vision/home#image-requirements) can analyze and crop images that meet the following requirements: